hsiuhsil/MITBIH_Arrhythmia_Classification/README.md

 ---

 ## References
+These works inspired the baseline models and methodology, but all code in this repository was implemented independently by me.
 - [MIT-BIH Dataset](https://www.physionet.org/content/mitdb/1.0.0/)
 - [Acharya et al., “A deep convolutional neural network model to classify heartbeats”, 2017.](https://www.sciencedirect.com/science/article/abs/pii/S0010482517302810)
 - [Optuna: A hyperparameter optimization framework](https://optuna.readthedocs.io/en/stable/)